Monday, July 30, 2018

 The trip to Hamilton from Lampasas is about an hour through some pretty Texas countryside.

-We hung out at RWD for a little while, working on a puzzle until all the participants arrived and were assigned a departure time.
+We worked on a puzzle until all the participants arrived and were assigned a departure time.
 We were the first there, so first to leave.
 We had Google map going and were figuring out the clue map along the way - it wasn't labeled, so you had to figure out what blue dot on the map represented what landmark and find it.
 That should have been the first clue that this was going to be challenging.

 First stop - a cemetery.
 A bad omen...